Skip links

 in

-ARC is an amazing organisation that has become SI Stockport’s 2024 charity.
+At our October 2024 Charter Lunch we were delighted to welcome CEO of Arc Jacqui Wood.
+Arc is an amazing organisation that has become SI Stockport’s 2024 charity.
 Arc works across Stockport and Greater Manchester to provide arts programmes and services to improve people’s mental wellbeing.
-It is based at the rather famous Stockport Hat Works – www.Arc-Centre.org More specifically, we are paying for a monthly Mum’s Meet and Make session throughout the year and this started with a Dec 2023 Xmas card making session attended by our President and Treasurer.
-(Permissions were given by all participants for the publication of these photographs)
+It is based at the rather famous Stockport Hat Works – www.Arc-Centre.org More specifically, we have provided funding for a facilitator for a monthly Mum’s Meet and Make session throughout the year.
+This started with a Dec 2023 Xmas card making session attended by our President and Treasurer.
+(Permissions were given by all participants for the publication of these photographs).
+We are now into our second year of supporting this fabulous project.

 The CLAPA community – Cleft Lip and Palate Association